rafaellagp/Real-estate-price-prediction-FullProject/README.md

 2. Data Cleaning and exploratory analysis

-The Mission

 Step 1 : Data Cleaning

-A cleaned dataset that doesn't contain any duplicates, blank spaces or error-free.
+A dataset that doesn't contain any duplicates, blank spaces or error-free.
 No duplicates
 Extra: a dataset with latitude and longitude was collected and merged into the main database to have a more accurate model.

 Step 2 : Exploratory Data Analysis

 On this step the following points were explored with vizualization when appropriate:
 •	Structure of the data (rows and columns)
 •	Correlation between the variables to each other and to price.